 Try this scallop recipe from Weekapaug Inn.

-Note: Do not forage on private property without permission.
+Note: When in doubt, do not eat or touch mushrooms or plants you are unsure of.
+Do not forage on private property without permission.

 What do you think about foraging?
 Are there any foraging-forward restaurants you’d like to visit?
 Tell us in the comments.